 Quay Street roadworks and disruption updates

-Over the next two years, activities and movement along and around Quay Street and the Ferry Basin will be affected by Downtown Programme construction as we work towards completion by 2021.
+Over the next two years, activities and movement along and around Quay Street and the Ferry Basin will be affected by Downtown Programme.

 Quay Street strengthening

 Auckland Transport (AT) will be undertaking seismic strengthening below Quay Street between Princes Wharf and Marsden Wharf.
 This will be the first step in the revitalisation of Quay Street.

 Quay Street will become a revitalised waterfront place, with wider footpaths, easier navigation, new street furniture, more trees, and greater opportunity for business and events.

 Auckland Transport (AT) will ensure Quay Street retains its function as a downtown transport hub, integrating different modes of transport and improving navigation between trains, buses and ferries.